IleanaEscobar/OpenWeatherMap/README.md

 Create a client and then call one of the exposed methods.
 ```
 const OpenWeather = require('openweathermapwrapper')
-const forecast = new OpenWeather('21b4c98c81ab5911942bb0d6fd5ee4c7') //Unique client code used for identification and authorization purposes.
+const forecast = new OpenWeather('API key') //Unique client code used for identification and authorization purposes.
 Contact OpenWeather to receive an API key.

 forecast
 		.location('London')